trax-project/trax3-moodle-xapi-agent/docs/xapi-profile.md

 ## SCORM

+The following statements are generated directly from the SCORM data recorded by Moodle in its database.

 #### Launched

-This statement is generated from SCORM data recorded by Moodle.

 ```json
 {